Arthropleuridea: Classification and placement

-After several decades of uncertainty, Arthropleuridea was placed within the Diplopoda in the year 2000.
+After several decades' uncertainty, Arthropleuridea was placed within the Diplopoda in the year 2000.
 However, there is still controversy regarding the relationships of the three orders to living millipede groups.
 Some authors place Arthropleuridea within the Chilognatha, as a sister group to all living Chilognathan millipedes (Pentazonia + Helminthomorpha).
 An alternate hypothesis breaks up the subclass: placing the orders Arthropleurida and Eoarthropleurida within the basal Penicillata (as sister to the living Polyxenida), and leaving only Microdecemplicida as a sister group to the living Chilognatha.
 Under this hypothesis, Arthropleuridea would be paraphyletic.